-• Part of safeguarding and promoting welfare.
-This refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+Part of safeguarding and promoting the welfare of children.
+This refers to the activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside of the home, including online.

-Working Together to Safeguard Children 2018
+Working Together to Safeguard Children (2023)